GyroSuperintelligence/BabyLM/README.md

 | 4³ = 64 codons                       | 4³ = 64 axis–operation microstates                  |
 | Codon meaning varies by context      | 4 rotational phases                                 |
 | No known codon-phase structure (yet) | 64 × 4 = **256 canonical patterns**                 |

-Each pattern represents a unique structural state, forming a complete intelligence map in just 12.5KB.

-Like epigenetics in biology, GyroSI’s tensor state expresses the same 256 patterns differently depending on structural context.

 ---